The Webster’s Dictionary defines Salvation as saving a person from sin or its consequences.

 "17 Por tanto, al que sabe hacer el bien y no lo hace, le es pecado".

 God is calling all of us to do good and keep His commandments.
 So if we know, we should not lie and do it anyway; this is sin.
 If we learn we should not cheat and do it anyway, this is also sin.
 And we also sin if we know we shouldn’t disobey our parents, but we disobey anyway.
 In any case, if we do something we know we should not do, we are sinning.
 The Bible is clear about what sin is and gives many examples for us to follow.
 In the old testament, God gave Moses the ten commandments, and we can find explicit instruction from God.
 For example:

 - Thou shalt have no other Gods before you.

 - Thou shalt not make any graven images that are not of God

 - No tomarás el nombre del Señor en vano.
-Taking God’s name in vain means, we should not curse God
+Taking God’s name in vain is cursing, and we shouldn’t do it.

 Otro mandamiento que Dios da específicamente a los jóvenes es honrar a tu padre y a tu madre para que tus días sean largos en la tierra.